 The home plate umpire is the only player on the field who calls his own game without a video review.
 He decides the strike zone, and the strike zone decides everything else — strikeouts, walks, pitch counts, runs, totals.
 A "big zone" umpire shifts the average MLB total by roughly a quarter to a half run versus a "small zone" umpire.
 Books know this, but the line still moves slower than the underlying data, especially on day games and bullpen days.
-This article walks through how umpire zones differ, how to read the public stats, and where the betting edge actually lives.
+This guide walks through how umpire zones differ, how to read the public stats, and where the betting edge actually lives.

 What "umpire zone" actually means